Jimmy2027/ghchain/README.md

 -   **Dynamic Branch Naming**: Configurable branch naming schemes to match your project's conventions.

 > [!CAUTION]
-> ghchain does not currently support multiple parallel stacks.
 > Running `ghchain` with multiple branches containing the same commit may lead to conflicts or errors.

 # Configuration